-The 8 band LED grow light has two narrow peaks in the blue, and not much far red light above 650nm.
-It is not a good match to either the PAR curve or the McCree curve.
-The multiband LED on the other hand, also has a poor blue portion of the spectrum with a narrow peak, but has a much closer match to the McCree curve in the Green/Yellow/Orange part of the spectrum, up to 640nm where it dips, then increases again to peak at 660nm.
+While the spectrum of the light is a significant improvement on the dual-band (Blue + Red) grow-light, it is not a good match to the McCree curve.
+The 'White' + Red grow-light has a poor blue portion of the spectrum with a narrow peak and little deep blue or UV light, but has a much closer match to the McCree curve in the Green/Yellow/Orange part of the spectrum, up to 640nm where it dips, then increases again to peak at 660nm.